smartnodes-lab/smartnodes/README.md

 # Framework

 ## Main Concept
-- An oracle-like network that integrates participation/reputation metrics, and a seamless UI to allow a broader range of computation and tasks to be carried out
+- An oracle-like job network that integrates participation & reputation-based secuirty metrics, rewards, and a seamless UI to form a vibrant marketplace of computational and other peer-to-peer tasks
-- Multiple APIs for programming languages and multiple blockchains
-- connecting users to a competitive marketplace of problem solvers
+  - proofs of jobs are stored with each user to secure the network and aid in the recruitment of users for tasks
+- APIs in multiple programming languages, allowing users to seamlessly connect their systems to the network
-- Allows automated systems to manage problems using human and collective intelligence
+- Allows automated systems to manage problems & workflows using collective human intelligence, as well as distributed computations
+- Multiple blockchains for different scalability/security trade-offs and native reward coins/tokens
 - Use-cases include but are not limited to:
-  - a marketplace for jobs, opinions, and other tasks (homework, coding problems, data analysis, writing help, etc.)
-    - initial focus on tasks that can be completed or verified over the internet, by anyone
-  - the moderation of online and real-world ecosystems (social media, insurance)
+  - The moderation of online and real-world ecosystems (social media, insurance)
-  - on-demand ML model execution and training
+  - On-demand ML model execution and training
+  - Marketplace for jobs & job connections, utilizing the unique proofs for better recruitment of employees
+  - Various tasks whos work can be proven & stored in some way on the blockchain (e.g. homework help, coding problems, data analysis, writing etc.)
+  - Reward-driven censuses

 ## ML-Net
-- co-operative and competitive AI training, as well as markets for models and datasets
+- Co-operative and competitive AI training & model execution, potentially even markets for models and datasets
-  -  cloud network architecture for distributed machine learning execution
+  -  "Cloud network architecture" for distributed machine learning execution
-  -  on-demand API calls to these models for execution (e.g. for an LLM-based helper-bot online)
+  -  On-demand API calls to these models for execution (e.g. for an LLM-based helper-bot online)
-- types of ML-Tasks:
+- Types of ML task ideas:
   - **bloom**: concurrent random initialized weights
     - layer_dims: input, output
     - workflow: pull data -> model forward pass -> loss -> model backward pass -> update